chumbam/MusicPlayerTestApp/README.md

 # MusicPlayerTestApp
 This is a pet app for my portfolio.
-Stack: MVVM, Retrofit(with dependency), Glide, Coroutines, RxJava, Exo Playeer(+Visualizer), JetpackNavigation, RecycleView.
+Stack: MVVM, Retrofit(with dependency), Glide, Coroutines, RxJava, Exo Playeer(+Visualizer),Dagger(Hilt), JetpackNavigation, RecycleView.
 A music player with a simple design.

 ![image](https://user-images.githubusercontent.com/90706179/171598797-df768822-2311-4b16-9bcb-45d3a9dfcd9c.png)